 • This section replaces the term "overfished" with "depleted" and defines the term "depleted" based on biomass rather than fishing rate.
-It also requires the Secretary, when issuing the annual report on the status of fisheries, to note if a stock was depleted as a result of something other than fishing.
+It also requires the U.S. Secretary of Commerce (Secretary), when issuing the annual report on the status of fisheries, to note if a stock was depleted as a result of something other than fishing.

-The Council believes this distinction is appropriate since fishing may not be the primary factor resulting in a status change for a stock.
+The Council believes this distinction is appropriate becausesince fishing may not be the primary factor resulting in a status change for a stock.
 The NS1Gs make a distinction between overfished (a quantity) and overfishing (a rate), but ambiguity still exists in the MSA.
 We note that it may be difficult for the Secretary to determine if a stock was depleted due to factors other than fishing.
 Instead, we recommend the Secretary report on all factors contributing to a stock's change in status.